brendanhay/brendanhay.github.io/_posts/2015-10-08-gogol-comprehensive-haskell-google-client.md

 * The [Google](http://hackage.haskell.org/packages/#cat:Google) category on Hackage.
 * The [source repository](https://github.com/brendanhay/gogol) on GitHub.

-Per usual it's a work in progress and the initial `0.0.1` release version reflects this.
+It's still a work in progress and the initial `0.0.1` release version reflects the current production readiness.
 Until the surface API stabilises and more testing is done I'd very much consider this to be a preview or experimental release.